Ph.D., M.A. in French & Francophone Studies, Princeton University

 M.A., B.A. in French & French Studies, Bryn Mawr College

 Christine V. Bourgeois came to the University of Kansas after completing her doctoral work at Princeton University in May of 2014.
 She specializes in the Francophone and Occitan traditions of the Middle Ages, with particular interest in the interconnection between medieval and modern narrative traditions.
-Her current book project, Saintly Asceticism and the Literary Machine: The Many Lives of Saint Anthony the Great, is a literary history of sanctity through the perspective of the Anthony tradition, spanning the Middle Ages to the beginning of the the twentieth century.
+Her current book project, Saintly Asceticism and the Literary Machine: Saint Anthony the Great and the Invention of Medieval Hagiography, is a literary history of sanctity through the perspective of the Anthony tradition, spanning the Middle Ages to the beginning of the twentieth century.

-Saintly Asceticism and the Literary Machine: The Many Lives of Saint Anthony the Great (in progress)
+Saintly Asceticism and the Literary Machine: Saint Anthony the Great and the Invention of Medieval Hagiography (in progress)

 Recent Graduate Courses Taught